This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Should I cover my plants at 39 degrees?

-You don’t need to cover most plants at 39°F since frost typically occurs at 32-36°F.
+Most plants don’t need frost protection at 39°F since frost typically occurs at 32°F or below.

 At what temperature should I cover my vegetable garden?